eafunk/audiorack/README.txt

 control of all the pieces together, as long as all machines can see eachother on a local network.
 For starters, it will be assumed that everything exept possibly trhe database is running on one machine, the machine which audiorack was installed on.
+In order for the various machines that will make up your Audiorack system to be consistently reachable by each other, you should make sure the machines running arServer(s), the database server, and the GUI server(s) all have static IP addresses on your inside/private network that the machines reach each other through.

 The easiest way to get things running once jack and a MySQL database server are running is to use the node-js GUI server